 Some patients with abdominal wall or groin hernia may present with intermittent obstructive symptoms if their hernia remains reducible; however, incarcerated hernias that cause bowel obstruction typically present acutely.
 Abdominal wall, inguinal, and femoral hernias can usually be detected on clinical examination.
 Small incisional hernias and hernias in obese individuals may not be clinically evident, but can usually be identified on CT scan.
 Typical findings of hernias on abdominal CT are discussed elsewhere.
 (See "Classification, clinical features and diagnosis of inguinal and femoral hernias in adults", section on 'Diagnosis'.)

 Appendicitis/diverticulitis/intraabdominal abscess — Inflammation of the intestine related to luminal obstruction of the appendages of the intestine (eg, appendix, colonic diverticula, Meckel’s diverticulum) as well as an abscess due to an inflammatory condition or perforation (eg, Crohn’s disease, appendicitis, diverticulitis) can lead to an acute mechanical small bowel obstruction as the healthy small bowel/omentum tries to contain the infectious process.
 However, in this setting, the symptoms of small bowel obstruction are typically overshadowed by other clinical features such as fever and abdominal pain.
-(See "Acute appendicitis in adults: Clinical manifestations and diagnosis" and "Clinical manifestations and diagnosis of acute diverticulitis in adults" and "Meckel’s diverticulum".)
+(See "Acute appendicitis in adults: Clinical manifestations and differential diagnosis" and "Clinical manifestations and diagnosis of acute diverticulitis in adults" and "Meckel’s diverticulum".)

 Traumatic intramural hematoma — A history of blunt abdominal trauma (recent or remote), in the absence of other risk factors for bowel obstruction, should suggest a diagnosis of traumatic intramural hematoma as the etiology of acute mechanical bowel obstruction.
 Late fibrosis of a segment of bowel previously affected can lead to chronic symptoms of obstruction due to gradual narrowing of the intestinal lumen [93,94].